vapurrmaid/vapurrmaid.github.io/README.md

 # [Vapurrmaid.ca][1]

-My shameless website.
+My website.
 Currently I'm using it as a base for some DJ mixes.
+However, since my domain is connected to my `username.github.io` repository, then any other repository that has a static site is available from this domain.

+> **Example** The URI [vapurrmaid.ca/sassy-nav-drawer](https://vapurrmaid.ca/sassy-nav-drawer) points to the static site hosted by my repository listed under the same name of [vapurrmaid/sassy-nav-drawer](https://github.com/vapurrmaid/sassy-nav-drawer)

 ## Who is Vapurrmaid

 Vapurrmaid is Gregory (Grey preferred) Barkans.
-They tend to keep away from most areas of the internet, but can be found at the following:
+They(/he/she) tend to keep away from most areas of the internet.
+Still, it's hard nor necessarily useful to be completely hidden as such, they can be found at the following locations:

-- [Bandcamp][6]
 - [Github @vapurrmaid][2]
 - [Medium @vapurrmaid][3]
+- [Bandcamp][6]
+- [LinkedIn][10]
 - Stack Overflow
   - [Profile][4]
   - [Developer Story][5]